Financial Results

 Please download the free Adobe Acrobat Reader to view these documents.

-CONSOLIDATED STATEMENT OF PROFIT OR LOSS FOR THE HALF YEAR ENDED 30 JUNE 2025
+CONSOLIDATED STATEMENT OF PROFIT OR LOSS FOR THE SECOND HALF AND FINANCIAL YEAR ENDED 31 DECEMBER 2025

-CONSOLIDATED STATEMENT OF COMPREHENSIVE INCOME FOR THE HALF YEAR ENDED 30 JUNE 2025
+CONSOLIDATED STATEMENT OF COMPREHENSIVE INCOME FOR THE SECOND HALF AND FINANCIAL YEAR ENDED 31 DECEMBER 2025

 STATEMENTS OF FINANCIAL POSITION